 Brief – Day 4

-Time on track – approximately 9 hours 30 minutes including stops and breaks
+Time on track – approximately 9 hours 30 minutes including breaks

-Today is a long and challenging day and arriving at Craig’s Hut is a true reward.
 Craig’s Hut was built especially for the film The Man from Snowy River in 1981 and named after the lead actor, Jim Craig, played by Tom Burlinson.
 The hut standing today is the 4th version.
 Version 3 burnt down by wild fire on 11 December 2006 and the hut was again rebuilt in 2007.
 The original hut was a set only and had no floor.
 It has been replaced with a more robust version as it became popular with visitors.
-Craig’s Hut is one of Victoria’s most iconic places to visit and it is here where you will be able to look at the chain of mountains you crossed over the last four days, from Mt Howitt, over The Crosscut, across Mt Buggary to Mt Speculation and on to Mt Cobbler.
+Craig’s Hut is one of Victoria’s most iconic places to visit and it is here where you will be able to look at the chain of mountains you crossed over the last four days, from Mt Howitt, over The Crosscut Saw, across Mt Buggary to Mt Speculation and on to Mt Cobbler.
 It’s an amazing view and an incredible feeling to look back over the area you have placed your feet one by one to get to this point.

 Elevation at highest point: approx. 1478m ASL

 Total ascent: approx. 860m